Close

 • A mix of larger and smaller dwellinghouses within a total of no more than 5 dwellinghouses, of which no more than 3 may be larger dwellinghouses with a maximum cumulative total of 465sqm residential floor space

-Each building and site presents its own collection of unique challenges and opportunities so if you have agricultural buildings that might meet the above criteria and you are interested in reviewing new opportunities, please call us to arrange a no obligation discussion.
+If you have agricultural buildings that might meet the above criteria and you are interested in reviewing new opportunities, please call us to arrange a no obligation discussion.

 Jonathan Turvey RIBA smiling and leaning on window